Angular-Dynamic-Hooks/Documentation/documentation/index.md

 What is especially neat: Hooks can be anything - not just component selectors!

-Each hook internally has a corresponding `HookParser` that tells the library where and how to instantiate the component.
+Each hook internally has a corresponding <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> that tells the library where and how to instantiate the component.
 You can easily create [your own hook parsers]({{ "/documentation/parsers" | relative_url }}) that replace any HTML element or text pattern of your choice with Angular components!

 ## Do the components work normally?